-Kirk Gasperecz joined Adams and Reese in 1986 and is the Partner in Charge of the New Orleans office.
-Kirk is an experienced tort and commercial litigator in state and federal courts.
+Kirk Gasperecz joined Adams and Reese in 1986.
+He is an experienced tort and commercial litigator.
 In addition to his bar admissions in Louisiana and Texas, Kirk has been admitted pro hac vice

 His significant contributions include:

-- Representing insurance companies in coverage disputes, first party claims and bad faith litigation.
+- Representing insurance companies in first party claims, coverage disputes, and bad faith litigation.

 - Representing businesses to recover their losses and expenses under insurance policies as in Texaco Expl. & Prod., Inc. v.
 AmClyde Engineered Prod., Inc., 448 F.3d 760 (5th Cir.
-2006) (affirming a $2.53 million award of defense costs under a builder’s risk policy).
+2006) (affirming $2.53 million award of defense costs under builder’s risk policy).

-- Helping insurers get a fair and proper result when their policies are interpreted as in McWright v.
+- Helping insurers obtain a fair and proper result when their policies are interpreted as in McWright v.
 Modern Iron Works, Inc., 567 So.2d 707 (La.
 App.
 2nd Cir.
 1990) (reversing judgment requiring excess insurer to drop down).